simon-ess/training-vm/doc/instructions.md

 This setup keeps the versions/repositories for different events separate and available.
-It also allows to get last-minute updates for the event by updating the collection an re-running the Ansible scripts.
+It also allows to get last-minute updates for the event by updating the collection and re-running the Ansible scripts.

 The details are shown in the
 [instructions for bootstrapping and updating](bootstrap-update-vm.md).